Terrestrial Sciences Staff Research

 Investigate how the biosphere, land surface hydrology, and human modified landscapes interact with the climate system, to impact regional and global climate.

-Representation of land surface processes within climate models and examination of land-atmosphere interactions with an emphasis on land cover and land use change.
+Representation of land surface processes within climate models and research on land-atmosphere interactions with an emphasis on urban areas.

 Terrestrial water cycle, and especially human impacts on the water cycle, at spatial scales of river basins to regional and continental scales.